 - MA Seminar

 You will have to complete these courses during four semesters (two academic years) earning altogether 120 ECTS.
 Some of the courses will be elective (i.e. optional), all others – mandatory.
-During the course of studies students have to earn 20 ECTS for elective courses.
-If one miss a given module because of one’s work or family reasons, she/he will have a chance to complete it by writing special assignments through distance learning.
-Not more than 40% of the MA programme may be completed by distance learning.
+During the course of studies, students have to earn 20 ECTS for elective courses.
+If one misses a given module because of one’s work or family reasons, she/he will have a chance to complete it by writing special assignments through distance learning.
+Not more than 40% of the MA program may be completed by distance learning.

-Upon graduation you will be awarded the Master’s degree in Administration and receive a diploma of finishing the MA in Law and International Management programme taught in partnership with The Citadel School of Business (USA), both issued by the Mieszko I School of Education and Administration.
+Upon graduation, you will be awarded the Master’s degree in Administration and receive a diploma of finishing the MA in Law and International Management program taught in partnership with The Citadel School of Business (USA), both issued by the Mieszko I School of Education and Administration.

-The programme is delivered through modules, tutorials and internships.
+The program is delivered through modules, tutorials, and internships.
 There will be 8 modules altogether (2 modules per semester).
-The modules will be held in November, January, April and June.
+The modules will be held in November, January, April, and June.
 Each module will last five days (from Wednesday to Sunday).
-Following each module the students will have to complete written assignments.
+Following each module, the students will have to complete written assignments.
 Weekly tutorials will help the students to write these assignments.
 Also, the students will have to complete an internship.
-Finally, they will have to write an MA thesis (with the help from their supervisors) and defend it.
+Finally, they will have to write an MA thesis (with the help of their supervisors) and defend it.

 Cost & Fees